LukaszPasich/love-sandwiches/README.md

 ### Libraries and frameworks
 - [Django](https://www.djangoproject.com/) - a high-level Python framework was used to develop the website.
 It provided framework for easy implementation and use of data models, views and URL's, templates, forms, authentication and provided admin function.
 - [jQuery](https://jquery.com/) - a JavaScript library, was used for a number of front-end interaction solutions.
-- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) tool was used for hashing and unhashing back the passwords.
+- [Bootstrap](https://getbootstrap.com/) library was used to style the website and make it responsive.
-- [Materialize](https://materializecss.com/) grids were used in particular to create and maintain the design layout across different screen/viewport sizes and make the website responsive easily.
-Some dynamic components from Materialize were also used.
-- [Google Fonts](https://fonts.google.com) was used to link the "Montserrat" and "Zilla Slab" fonts.
+- [Google Fonts](https://fonts.google.com) was used to link the "Raleway" and "Roboto" fonts.
 - [Font Awesome](https://fontawesome.com) was used for icons.
-- [RandomKeyGen](https://randomkeygen.com) was used for generating Fort Knox password for session user secret key.

 ### Languages
 - HTML5